|256E.01||[Repealed, 1Sp2003 c 14 art 11 s 12]|

 (a) To receive a match, a participating household must transfer funds withdrawn from a family asset account to its matching fund custodial account held by the fiscal agent, according to the family asset agreement.
 The fiscal agent must determine if the match request is for a permissible use consistent with the household's family asset agreement.

-The fiscal agent must ensure the household's custodial account contains the applicable matching funds to match the balance in the household's account, including interest, on at least a quarterly basis and at the time of an approved withdrawal.
+(b) The fiscal agent must ensure the household's custodial account contains the applicable matching funds to match the balance in the household's account, including interest, on at least a quarterly basis and at the time of an approved withdrawal.
 Matches must be a contribution of $3 from state grant or TANF funds for every $1 of funds withdrawn from the family asset account not to exceed a $6,000 lifetime limit.

-(1) from state grant and TANF funds, a matching contribution of $1.50 for every $1 of funds withdrawn from the family asset account equal to the lesser of $720 per year or a $3,000 lifetime limit; and
+(1) from state grant and TANF funds, a matching contribution of $1.50 for every $1 of funds withdrawn from the family asset account not to exceed a $3,000 lifetime limit; and

-(2) from nonstate funds, a matching contribution of no less than $1.50 for every $1 of funds withdrawn from the family asset account equal to the lesser of $720 per year or a $3,000 lifetime limit.
+(2) from nonstate funds, a matching contribution of not less than $1.50 for every $1 of funds withdrawn from the family asset account not to exceed a $3,000 lifetime limit.

 (a) The definitions in this subdivision apply to this section.